A number of features of interest have appeared in Student Xpress

 Iqbal's Dream

-The remarkable story of a Pakistani boy who escaped slavery and helped
+The remarkable story of a Pakistani boy who escaped slavery and helped many others to freedom.

 A Bullet can't Kill a Dream